 We do not make it any secret that we are Christians and pray to Jesus Christ on your behalf.
 What you may not realize is that our prayer team is made up of normal everyday people just like you.
 The only reason that we can pray is that we have a personal relationship with Jesus.

-A personal relationship with Jesus is the most important decision you could ever make in your life.
+Choosing whether or not to have a personal relationship with Jesus is the most important decision you could ever make in your life.
 It is unlike any other relationship.
 While you are here, Jesus will be with you every step of the way.
 When you step out of this life and into eternity if you do not have this relationship, you will spend eternity apart from Him.

 So, if you will allow us, we'd like to tell you how you can come into a personal relationship with Jesus.